 Deoxyribonucleic Acid (DNA): The Building Block

 The DNA molecule resembles a twisted ladder, often referred to as a double helix.
 The sugar and phosphate groups form the backbone of the ladder, while the nitrogenous bases form the rungs.
 The sequence of these bases along the DNA molecule encodes the genetic information.
-This sequence determines the order of amino acids in proteins, which are the workhorses of the cell.
+Now, this sequence determines the order of amino acids in proteins, which are the workhorses of the cell.
 The sheer length of DNA within a single cell is astounding; if stretched out, it would be several meters long.
 This necessitates efficient packaging to fit inside the microscopic nucleus.

 Chromatin: DNA's Organized Form